Greenhouse whitefly, this snow-white aphid lays its eggs on the underside of leaves.

 Control

 Difficult to control.
 Remove infested plants.
 Spray with pyrethrum.
-The parasitic wasp (Encarsia formosa) can also be used in greenhouse cultivation.
-This biological pest control is commercially available.
+The parasitoid wasp (commercially available) can also be used in greenhouse cultivation.

 Prevention